moonstream-to/degen-trail/docs/src/src/Game.sol/contract.DegenTrail.md

 ### environment

-Describes the environment of a hex with the given j-coordinate.
+Describes the environment of a hex with the given i-coordinate.

 ```solidity